jwpconsulting/projectify/docs/backend/unused-code.md

 Unused code is unavoidable in any project during its growth.

 There are a few heuristics on determining whether we are using something or not.
-One tool that seems to do part of the job is vulture.
-It's added to the poetry dependencies and can be run (with the existing whitelist) using
+One tool that seems to do part of the job is [Vulture](https://github.com/jendrikseipp/vulture).
+It's part of the Python project dependencies.
+Here's how to run it:

 ```
-poetry run vulture .
+uv run vulture .
 ```

 It gives a lot of false positives.
 Unfortunately, due to the declarative nature